 They Have a High Dynamic Response

 Speaking of changing the speed, an AC drive has a high dynamic response so it can handle abrupt speed changes very well.
 This is useful when putting out highly efficient machines and improving production outcomes and experiences.
 A DC drive will take a longer time to adjust to a speed change, which can result in reduced efficiency.
+Similarly PQ Ovens helps to improve the effeciency of industrial ovens.

 They’re Less Bulky and Expensive